The Tudors came into power in England at the Battle of Bosworth.

 7. You wouldn’t be allowed to play sports!

-In 1512 Henry VII banned ordinary people from playing sports.
+In 1512 Henry VIII banned ordinary people from playing sports.

 The only time you were allowed was during Christmas.Embed from Getty Images